2015–16 NIFL Premiership

-The 2015–16 NIFL Premiership (known as the Danske Bank Premiership for sponsorship reasons) was the eighth season of Northern Ireland's highest national football league in this format since its inception in 2008, the 115th season of Irish league football overall, and the third season of the league operating as part of the Northern Ireland Football League.
+The 2015–16 NIFL Premiership (known as the Danske Bank Premiership for sponsorship reasons) was the 8th season of the NIFL Premiership, the highest level of league football in Northern Ireland, the 115th season of Irish league football overall, and the 3rd season of the league operating as part of the Northern Ireland Football League.

+Crusaders were champions, winning the league for the 6th time and the 2nd consecutive season.

+Summary

 The season began on 8 August 2015, and concluded with the final round of fixtures on 23 April 2016.
 The play-offs took place in May 2016.

 Crusaders were the defending champions, after securing last season's title for the fifth time in the club's history on 18 April 2015 – their first title since the 1996–97 season.
 They successfully defended their title, winning the top flight title for the sixth time.